vishvAsa/AgamaH_shaivaH/meta/articles/davis_on_ritual/Notes.md

 1. The scholarly literature on puja is not large, considering its importance within  Hindu traditions.
 For descriptions of puja in various schools, see James Burgess,  "The Ritual of Ramesvaram," Indian Antiquary 12 (1883): 313-26; T. Goudriaan,  "Vaikhanasa Daily Worship according to the handbooks of Atri, Bhrgu, Kasyapa,  and Marici," Indo-Iranian Journal 12 (1970): 161-215; R. V. Joshi, Le ritual de la  devotion Krsnaite (Pondich6ry: Institut Fransais d'Indologie, 1959); K. Ranga chari, The Sii Vaisnava Brahmans (Madras: Government Press, 1931); and Mrs.  Sinclair Stevenson, The Rites of the Twice-Born (London: Oxford University Press,  1920), pp. 368-400.
 The most useful translations of puja texts are those of Ηέΐέηβ  Brunner-Lachaux, Somaiambhupaddhati, premiere partie (Pondichdry: Institut  Franiais d'Indologie, 1963), and T. Goudriaan, Kasyapa's Book of Wisdom (The  Hague: Mouton, 1965).
 Two notable ethnographic accounts are Paul B. Courtright,  "On This Holy Day in My Humble Way: Aspects of Puja," in J. P. Waghome and  N. Cutler (eds.), Gods of Flesh/Gods of Stone (Chambersburg, Pa.: Anima Publica tions, 1985), pp. 33-50; and Akos Ostor, The Play of the Gods (Chicago: Univer sity of Chicago Press, 1980).

-2. The best general overview of Saiva siddhanta literature is Jan Gonda, Medi eval Religious Literature in Sanskrit (Wiesbaden: Otto Harrassowitz, 1977).
+2. The best general overview of Śaiva siddhanta literature is Jan Gonda, Medi eval Religious Literature in Sanskrit (Wiesbaden: Otto Harrassowitz, 1977).
 While  our knowledge of this corpus of texts has been substantially augmented since Gonda  wrote, largely through the effort of scholars associated with the Institut Franfais  d'Indologie in Pondichdry, there has not yet been any synthetic account incorporat ing this new information.
 I attempt to cite in these notes a large portion of recent  scholarly work, so a diligent reader may follow up on topics of interest.

 3. I use the 1975 devanagari edition of Kamikagama edited by C. Swaminatha siva.
 This edition virtually repeats the 1909 grantha text edited by Mayilai Ala gappa Mudaliar, which in turn was based on seven separate manuscripts.
 I have also  consulted a high-quality manuscript of KA formerly belonging to Sri Swaminatha  Sivacarya of Tiruvatuturai matha, now held by the Institut Fran;ais d'Indologie at  Pondichdry (T.298A).
 I use alternate readings based on this manuscript in a few  cases where they seem clearly preferable.
 For Kriyakramadyotika, I follow the 1927  grantha edition (based on four manuscript sources) published by the Jfianasamband ham Press in Cidambaram, which includes Nirmalamani's commentary.
 The 1967  edition of the South Indian Archakas Association follows the 1927 edition generally  but contains numerous mistakes and adds many apocryphal passages.
 It is clear  from a comparison of the texts that the 1927 edition of KKD is much truer to the text  as it was available to Nirmalamani in the sixteenth century.
-A critical edition of this  central Saiva siddhanta ritual text, based on thirty manuscripts, is currently being  prepared under the direction of S. S. Janaki at the Kuppuswami Sastri Research  Institute, Madras.
+A critical edition of this  central Śaiva siddhanta ritual text, based on thirty manuscripts, is currently being  prepared under the direction of S. S. Janaki at the Kuppuswami Sastri Research  Institute, Madras.

 166 * Notes to Introduction